pvtl/docker-dev/docs/connections.md

 | Username | `root` |
 | Password | `dbroot` (this can be changed in `.env`) |

-Alternatively you can add `127.0.0.1 mysql` to your hosts file so the "mysql" hostname will work either from your host machine or from the docker containers (useful for CLI tools like Laravel's `artisan` command).
+Sometimes it's useful to have the "mysql" hostname work either from your host machine or from the docker containers (eg. CLI tools like Laravel's artisan command).
+Simply add `127.0.0.1 mysql` to your [hosts file](https://www.hostinger.com/tutorials/how-to-edit-hosts-file).

-QUICK FIX: If you ever break the ownership settings on your Docker MariaDB Data folder, simply exec into the mysql container and run the foloowing command:
+QUICK FIX: If you ever break the ownership settings on MariaDB's "data" folder, simply exec into the MariaDB container and run:
 `chown -R root:mysql /var/lib/mysql/*`

----

 ## Redis
 You can connect to the Redis server with: